Peyton Manning: 2011 season: Last season in Indianapolis; injuries

 At any rate, he was kept on the roster without going on injured reserve, despite the fact that owner Jim Irsay did not believe that he would return to play that year.
 Manning started practicing throwing footballs again in mid-December, with teammate Joseph Addai even claiming his passes looked "game ready."
 However, Manning did not play a single game in the 2011 season, and the Colts went 2–14 without him, only the third season since Manning was a rookie that the Colts did not win at least ten games.

 With the Colts having the first overall pick in the upcoming 2012 draft, which contained highly rated quarterback Andrew Luck out of Stanford, and with Manning due a $28 million roster bonus, he was released on March 7, 2012.
 Earlier, the Colts dismissed vice-chairman Bill Polian, who in his previous capacity as general manager drafted Manning, general manager Chris Polian, and head coach Jim Caldwell as a precursor to rebuilding the team.

 In an emotional press conference, Manning told Colts fans, "Thank you very much from the bottom of my heart.
 I truly have enjoyed being your quarterback."
 Upon his release, Irsay announced that no Colt will ever wear the No. 18 jersey again.
-However, it would not be formally retired until October 8, 2017.
+However, it would not be formally retired until five years later on October 8, 2017.

 On the NFL Top 100 Players of 2012, he was ranked 50th by his peers despite not playing in the 2011 season.